Position

 • Deliver documents, packages, and other items to designated locations in a timely and secure manner.

-• Maintain accurate records of all deliveries and ensure that all items are delivered to the correct recipient.
+• Maintain accurate records of all deliveries and receipts.

-• Operate and maintain a company vehicle or other transportation methods as required.
+• Operate a vehicle or other transportation methods to transport items to and from designated locations.

 Qualifications